muhammadbilal440/ITWD-Practice/README.md

 # ITWD-Practice
-Hello, This repository is jusr for the purpose of practice.
+Hello, This repository is just for the purpose of practice.